erkecanbazoglu/personal-website/README.md

 ## Overview

-Personal Website built with Vanilla JS.
+Personal Website built with HTML and CSS.

 ## Author